-I let my soil get completely dry at the end of the season to divert energy fully into ripening.
+Let your soil get completely dry at the end of the season to divert energy fully into ripening.

-Remember, your tomato plant is a fruit that wants to spread its seed, and it does this by attracting other animals (including humans) to its bright, sweet fruits full of those seeds which will pass through digestive systems unharmed and let the plant continue its legacy.
+Remember, your tomato plant is a fruit that wants to spread its seed, and it does this by attracting other animals (including humans) to its bright, sweet fruits full of those seeds, which will pass through digestive systems unharmed and let the plant continue its legacy.

 (Granted, this is not how humans choose to cultivate tomatoes, but the plant is still trying to do what it has for millennia.)

-So decrease watering at the end of the season to speed up the ripening of the available green tomatoes on the vine.
+So, decrease watering at the end of the season to speed up the ripening of the available green tomatoes on the vine.

-3. Stop Fertilizing
+5. Stop Fertilizing

-Same as the case with watering — when you stop fertilizing your tomato plants, you will speed up ripening.
+Like watering, when you stop fertilizing your tomato plants, you will speed up ripening.

 Stop fertilizing one month before the first frost date.

-4. Pick Ripe Tomatoes
+6. Pick Ripe Tomatoes

-Do not let the ripe tomatoes sit there for another day but rather pick them immediately and watch the green tomatoes ripen even faster!
+Do not let the ripe tomatoes sit there for another day, but rather pick them immediately and watch the green tomatoes ripen even faster!

-The increased warmth is proven to speed ripen tomatoes.
+The increased warmth is proven to speed-ripen tomatoes.

 Your thrift store or linen closet likely has old burlap and/or cotton sheets that might be useful here.

-But if you still have lots of green tomatoes left...
+And if you still have lots of green tomatoes left...